peter88213/nw_metadata/README.md

-# Create a table with novelWriter metadata.
+# Export a table with novelWriter metadata.

 ![Metadate table in LibreOffice](docs/Screenshots/screen01.png)